apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/testing_azure.md

 This is the expected way in which the tests have to be ran before raising a PR.
 The script runtests.sh contain template for 3 combinations of tests.
-Ensure the auth configs for all the accounts used for testing are provided in abfs-testrun-configs.xml.
+Ensure the auth configs for all the accounts used for testing are provided in azure-auth-keys.xml.
 In case any new flags or properties are introduced with the code change, add the combinations with the possible configurations into the runtests.sh.
 The thread count can be specified as the command line argument for the script.
 By default the same will be 8.